 Check the course calendar for the due date.
 Fifteen points will be deducted from any late assignment, and no assignment will be accepted more than one week after the due date.
 The evaluation of this research assignment will focus not only on content but also on clarity, organization, coherence, and use of standard written English.

 Warning: Plagiarism is theft of another writer’s words or ideas and will receive a zero.
 Ask for assistance if you are unsure.

 You will have to pick an aspect of the hurricane, as written about in Isaac's Storm, find additional informational resources, and write your paper.
 The instructions for the assignment state that the paper will be 4-5 double spaced pages.
 Think of a topic that will be manageable to tackle in that many pages.
-It is very important that you being your research before you begin writing.
+It is very important that you begin your research before you start writing.
 Based on the information resources you find, you might have to adjust the topic or even change your topic completely.

 1. As you read Issac's Storm jot down a few aspects that were interesting to you.
 From this list, you may be able to come up with a topic to begin researching.

 2. Think of keywords that describe your working topic.

 3. Begin researching.
 See the Find Books, Find Articles, and Find Internet Sources tabs.